known4SEC/known4SEC/README.md

 N/A

-I just don't wanna share what I like or what I do with others.
+I don't wanna share with others what I'm into or what I like.